okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 ## Integrate user activations using Okta email

-When your app uses the <StackSnippet snippet="ssrguide" inline /> to create a user, Okta sends an email to the registered email address to prove the user's ownership of the address.
-This proof of ownership permits the user's account to be activated and allows it to sign in to your app.
+When your app uses the Embedded SDK's <StackSnippet snippet="ssrguide" inline /> to create a user, Okta sends an email to the registered email address to prove the user's ownership of the address.
+This proof of ownership permits the user to be activated and allows them to sign in to your app.

 ### Org settings that control the email template